Newsletter #77: Mark Driscoll's Gender Teachings

 Unfortunately, Driscoll’s companion sermon Women and Marriage does not appear to be available online anymore.
 It has been scrubbed from the internet.
 But luckily, I have a copy so I am able to tell you some of the key points from this sermon.

 Again, Driscoll holds to the so-called complementarian gender theology.
 This means that he affirms that men are the head of the home.
 That’s a very unpopular stand in today’s world, and is in direct conflict with the cultural norms and legal environment of the country.
-Whatever criticisms one can make about these pastors and their teachings, the deserve real credit for being willing to publicly state something that’s very unpopular, will likely generate complaints from within their congregation (or even cause people to leave it), and could possibley lead to a media blowup.
+Whatever criticisms one can make about these pastors and their teachings, the deserve real credit for being willing to publicly state something that’s very unpopular, will likely generate complaints from within their congregation (or even cause people to leave it), and could possibly lead to a media blowup.

 So I want to note right out of the gate that while Driscoll does, as we’ll see, massage the practical outworking of this teaching, he does state it.
 For example, he says this: